Abdul-Rahman99/response-handler-express/README.md

-# ResponseHandler Express
+# Response Handler Express

 ## Overview

-ResponseHandler is a lightweight, easy-to-use HTTP response handler for Express applications.
+Response Handler Express is a lightweight, easy-to-use HTTP response handler for Express applications.
 It provides a set of methods to standardize and simplify response handling for various HTTP status codes, from successful responses to client and server errors.

 ## Features